 It’s that time of the month again: you got your period.
-While some women might find a visit from Aunt Flo to be one of sacred femininity, others might think “not so much” as their menses brings on intense side effects, like cramping, abdominal and breast pain, and mood swings.
+While some peopl might find a visit from Aunt Flo to be a sacred part of your cycle, others might think “not so much” as their menses brings on intense side effects (like cramping, abdominal and breast pain, and mood swings).
 And then, of course, there are the times when you find your period has come at a most inconvenient time, like on your wedding day or during a much-anticipated beach vacation.
 No doubt you’ve probably considered stopping your period altogether.
 But is it really safe?
 And if so, what should you do to stop the flow?

 There are two sides to the coin: there are those professionals who view a period as a natural way of life, as well as those who believe that if you don’t want it, you don’t have to have it.